 The students engage in mathematical activities which foster exploration, discovery, creativity and independent and creative thinking.

 Mathematics is taught in a variety of ways.
 The use of aids and concrete materials is vital to the development of sound skills and concepts and continues through Prep—6 depending on the topic and needs of the children.
-Games are frequently used to investigate, practise or reinforce a particular concept.
+Games are frequently used to investigate, practice or reinforce a particular concept.

-Through hypothesizing, investigating and interpreting findings, the children develop skills leading to a greater understanding of the societal, physical, technological and natural world they inhabit.
+Through hypothesizing, investigating, and interpreting findings, the children develop skills leading to a greater understanding of the societal, physical, technological, and natural world they inhabit.